diegollopis/neuromancer/README.md

 # Setting up an Alias

-To make it easier to run the script, you can create an alias for app.py.
+To make the script easier to run, you can create an alias for app.py.
 This allows you to use a short command instead of typing the full path every time.

 ## macOS (Bash)
 Open the terminal and edit the .bash_profile: